Favourited 883 times

 WHO IS INVOLVED?

 Maia (German) began this project and has seen it through to where it is now.
-Currently she works more behind the scenes- so you may or may not meet her- and she also focusses more on her other projects which include essential oil healing and workshops on plant-based diets.
+Currently she works more behind the scenes- so you may or may not meet her- and she also focusses more on her other projects which include essential oil healing, workshops on plant-based diets, and Hounds4Life greyhound re-homing.

 Lead Volunteer: We try to always have one volunteer who stays for three months or more.
 This volunteer works closely with me, helps manage the project and coordinates the volunteers.
 We have had some great lead volunteers pass through and contribute greatly to the project, and honestly couldn't do it without them!
-Thank you Josh and Mira, Hadar, Sienna, Claire, Hunter, Anais, Thais, Idriss, Karin, Pauline, Will, Dana, Alice, Amy and Alex.
+Thank you Josh and Mira, Hadar, Sienna, Claire, Hunter, Anais, Thais, Idriss, Karin, Pauline, Will, Dana, Alice, Amy, Alex and Melissa.

 HOW TO APPLY?

 If you're keen to join us as a short-termer, please help us spend less time on the computer and more time in the garden, by sticking to our enquiry format below (we ask all volunteers to arrive on a Monday morning and leave on a Friday or Saturday):

 I… (one sentence).